Debarati04/DataStructures-and-Algorithms-Cheatsheets/README.md

 [d, c, b]

 ```

+#### **subList()**
+The subList() method of java.util.ArrayList class is used to return a view of the portion of this list between the specified fromIndex, inclusive, and toIndex, exclusive.
+(If fromIndex and toIndex are equal, the returned list is empty.)

 ## **Random class**
 #### **nextInt()**
 Returns the next pseudorandom, uniformly distributed int value from this random number generator's sequence.